*Cue terrible ringtone circa 2006(ish).*

 Boundaries are guidelines for how others engage with you.
 Because each of us has our own unique lens through which we experience the world, our boundaries are going to differ.

-In the past, my response to this person’s raging was to engage.
+In the past, my response to his raging was to engage.
 Defend my position.
 Cry.
 Yell back.
-I remember him saying after another raging incident: “it’s important to have a good fight sometimes.”
-His worldview and boundaries were clearly very different from mine – conflict coupled with raging and manipulation energized him and brought him resolution – but being belittled doesn’t work for me.
+I remember him saying after a previous raging incident (involving my decision to buy organic groceries and not work overtime with a second job): “it’s important to have a good fight sometimes.”
+His worldview and boundaries were clearly very different from mine – conflict coupled with raging and manipulation energized him and brought him resolution – but being belittled didn’t work for me.